miabbott/miabbott.github.io/_posts/2018-03-14-setting-up-faw-pirate-mirror.md

 The process of mirroring the content from the official sources took a good amount of time, but I ended up with about 2 GB of content spread across 112828 objects.
-All contained in a two commits:
+All contained in two commits:

 ```
 # ostree --repo=repo log fedora/27/x86_64/workstation